o1-labs/rfcs/00xx-account-deletion.md

 ##### Implementation choice

 We opt to implement the tracking of freed locations.

-This support only needs adding a record field in the masking ledger implementation.
+While this choice implies adding a structure in the masking ledger implementation to track freed locations, it offers 2 advantages

+* the cost of removal is slightly better since we do not need to update location
+   <-> account mappings;
+*  account locations in this representation are fixed for the lifetime of the
+  account: proof of inclusion would not change but for the last element of the Merkle path.